soundpress/RulesOfNYC/docs/c16/index.rst

    Such application must provide the factual basis for a claim that such unauthorized work, departure from the schedule, or violation of the tenant protection plan unreasonably interferes with the occupant's use of its unit.

-   A finding by the Loft Board that the owner or its agents engaged in unreasonable interference with an occupant's use may result in civil penalties in accordance with 29 RCNY § 2-11.1 of the Loft Board rules for each violation.
+   A finding by the Loft Board that the owner or its agents engaged in unreasonable interference with an occupant's use may result in civil penalties in accordance with 29 RCNY § 2-11.1 for each violation.
 A finding by the Loft Board that the owner or its agents engaged in unreasonable and willful interference with an occupant's use of its IMD unit may result in civil penalties in accordance with 29 RCNY § 2-11.1 for each violation, may constitute harassment of occupants, and may subject the owner to penalties resulting from a finding of harassment.
-As further provided in 29 RCNY § 2-02 of these rules, the penalties may include, but are not limited to the denial of exemptions from rent regulation provided to an owner pursuant to § 286(6) of the MDL and Loft Board rules.
+As further provided in 29 RCNY § 2-02, the penalties may include, but are not limited to the denial of exemptions from rent regulation provided to an owner pursuant to § 286(6) of the MDL and Loft Board rules.

       (i) Applications for Rent Guidelines Board ("RGB") increases and for rent adjustments based on costs of compliance.

    (1) RGB increases.

       (i) Upon issuance of a final certificate of occupancy, an owner shall be eligible for a rent adjustment based upon the percentage rent increases established by the RGB (hereinafter "RGB Increases").
 The first RGB Increase shall commence on the first day of the first month following the day an owner submits to the Loft Board a Notice of RGB Increase Filing form on the Loft Board approved form.
 Each subsequent rent increase shall be effective on each one or two-year anniversary of such commencement date, as applicable.
 This one or two-year period during which a particular RGB Increase is effective is referred to herein as the "RGB Increase Period."
-The last RGB Increase prior to issuance of a final rent order by the Loft Board setting the initial legal regulated rent, pursuant to 29 RCNY § 2-01(m) of these rules, shall remain effective until expiration of the applicable RGB Increase Period.
+The last RGB Increase prior to issuance of a final rent order by the Loft Board setting the initial legal regulated rent, pursuant to 29 RCNY § 2-01(m), shall remain effective until expiration of the applicable RGB Increase Period.

       The amount of each RGB increase shall be equal to the percentage increase applicable to one or two-year leases as established by the RGB on the date the Notice of RGB Increase Filing form is submitted to the Loft Board and on each one or two-year anniversary thereafter, as applicable, and shall be applied to the maximum rent permissible under Loft Board rules as of the date the Notice of RGB Increase filing is submitted to the Loft Board.